jedimt/ansible-role-authorized_keys/README.md

 Role Variables
 --------------

-    # The remote user account to user
+    # The remote user account to use for SSH connections.
+By default this role expects this value to be defined in ansible.cfg
-    remote_ssh_user: "root"
+    ansible_user: "apatt"

     # Remote user SSH password to use for initial connection
     ansible_password: "{{ vault_ansible_password }}"